DataDog/hiring-engineers/answers.md

 >
 > ![NTP error](https://res.cloudinary.com/themostcommon/image/upload/v1535486510/Screen%20Shots/SS_NTP_Error.png)
 >
-> After reading the docs on NTP and how to correct this issue, I discovered I had a syntax error in the yaml config file.
-And after correcting it, the warnings disappeared but I still had no tags.
+> After reading the docs on NTP and how to correct this issue, I ultimately discovered I had a syntax error in the yaml config file.
+And after correcting it, the warnings disappeared BUT I still had no tags.
 >
 > I was unsure what to do next, so I stopped Datadog service:
 >